rmarting/kafka-clients-quarkus-sample/README.md

 strimzi-cluster-operator.v0.28.0                 Strimzi                      0.28.0               strimzi-cluster-operator.v0.27.1   Succeeded
 ```

-or verify the pods are running:
+or verify the pods are running (in case of minikube add `-n operators` to the command):

 ```shell
 ❯ kubectl get pod